Briggsc28/briggsc28.github.io/about/index.md

 ## Presentations:

+* **Windows Internet of Things development starts to sizzle – Learn the Universal Windows Platform:** In this presentation, the attendees will learn how to develop IoT applications that target Windows 10 IoT core, by developing on the Universal Windows Platform (UWP) and how to integrate the solution with Windows Azure.
+[Read more...](http://blog.chrisbriggsy.com/Windows-Internet-of-Things-development-starts-to-sizzle/)
+  * Technologies used include: Azure, Windows IoT & Universal Windows Platform <BR>

+* **Supercharging your Xamarin app!
+3 must use libraries:** In this upcoming presentation, learn how to solve common problems, effortlessly by adding 3 must have libraries to your Xamarin project!
+[Read more...](http://blog.chrisbriggsy.com/Supercharging-your-Xamarin-app/)
+  * Technologies used include: Azure, Windows IoT & Universal Windows Platform <BR>

 * **Jumping into Windows Internet of Things development by using the Universal Windows Platform:** In this presentation, I build a simple Universal app, deploy it to Raspberry Pi 2, then expand upon the application to read input from sensors and finally establish communication with Azure.
 [Read more...](http://blog.chrisbriggsy.com/Dev-superpowers-Jumping-into-windows-internet-of-things/)
   * Technologies used include: Azure, Windows IoT & Universal Windows Platform <BR>

 ## Interviews: